RIKEN-RCCS/lens3/v1/doc/setting-guide.md

 We assume RedHat/Rocky 8.8 and Python 3.9 at this writing (in June 2023).

+It is highly recommended the server host is not open for users.

 * Services and thier ports
   * HTTP Proxy (port=433)
   * Redis (port=6378)